joyantabasak13/joyantabasak.github.io/_projects/1-LysSuc.md

 excerpt: "Developed an efficient computational tool on CPLM-2.0 database proposing a prediction scheme based on evolutionary conserved information of protein sequences.
-The study explored the efficacy of protein sequence based features and protein secondary structure for predicting Lysine Succinylation sites using machine learning techniques.
+The study explored the efficacy of protein sequence based features and protein secondary structure for predicting Lysine Succinylation sites using machine learning techniques. *(Click on the title for a brief overview)*
 <br/>"
 collection: projects
 ---